kylerbrown/bark/specification.md

 -   **protocol:** Comment field indicating the treatment, stimulus, or any other user-specified data.
 -   **recuri:** The URI of an external database where `uuid` can be looked up.

+Any other attributes may be included in an entry's `meta` file.

 Example meta file for an Entry: